 The use of topical fluorides may result in a significant reduction in caries as the fluoride gets integrated into the enamel matrix, hardening the structure and making it more resistant to demineralization.
 Topical application of fluoride is available via:

-Over-the-counter fluoride mouthrinses are not recommended for preschool aged children.
+Over-the-counter fluoride mouthrinses are not recommended for preschool aged children due to risk of swallowing excess.
 Fluoride mouthrinses or brush-on gels may be recommended for school-aged children with active caries or at high risk for caries.
 Indicators of increased caries risk may include: